maliMirkec/killify/README.md

 # Killify

-Don't you just hate it when you exit the command via `ctrl+c` and the processes still run?
+Don't you hate when you exit the command via ctrl+c and the processes still run?
-Don't you just hate it when you need to kill each and every single one of these processes manually?
+Don't you hate when you need to kill each and every single one of these processes manually?

 Then Killify is what you need!
-Killify kills all process that are hanging there in a background.
+Killify terminates all processes that are hanging there in the background.

 ## Installation